About Kelly

 Her writing has been featured on Shape, Parents Magazine, Ms Magazine, Bustle, in Bust Magazine, at The Writer’s Digest, The Huffington Post, at Rookie Magazine, The Horn Book, BlogHer, School Library Journal.
 She contributed an essay and a guide to teen sexuality in pop culture for Amber J. Keyser’s The V-Word: True Stories of First-Time Sex and is the author of the book It Happens: A Guide to Contemporary Realistic Fiction for the YA Reader from VOYA Press.

-In her free time, she is a 500-hour certified yoga teacher, writes for her personal blog STACKED (stackedbooks.org), volunteers for Young At Heart, drinks a lot of tea, and practices photography.
+In her free time, she is a 500-hour certified yoga teacher, writes for her personal blog STACKED (stackedbooks.org), volunteers for Young At Heart and is co-president of the Associate Board, drinks a lot of tea, and practices photography.
 Some of her favorite things include churro smashmallows, black licorice, adoring eyelashes on various animals (giraffes are the best, obv), spending too many hours in bookstores, debating the best seltzer in the world’s best secret seltzer Facebook group, and doing puzzles.

 Kelly is happy to discuss possibilities for professional speaking, editing, and/or writing opportunities, in person or online.
 You can learn more about her, her background, and her passions in this interview.